j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 in the single place it is, immobile.

 Without resemblance.
 Or analogy.
 Or hope.
-Each only thing itself continual alone.
+Each stark, eccentric thing continually alone.

 ⁕  ⁕  ⁕

 The individual is dead.
 The abstraction
 is perpetual transit.
-We want touch.
+We need touch.

-The transitory algorithms finger our faces
+And transitory algorithms finger our faces
 day and night, wield our nakedness

 into a perfect obscurity of number.